Message from the Interim Director

-The Institute was founded by the Medical Research Council 20 years ago and now attracts the very highest caliber of scientists, postdoctoral fellows and students from around the world.
+The Institute was founded by the Medical Research Council over 20 years ago and now attracts the very highest caliber of scientists, postdoctoral fellows and students from around the world.
 Our collective challenge is to remain at the forefront of innovation so that advances made at the bench can be progressed for maximum benefit.

 Institute’s mission and organisation